-Services performed at no cost include assessment by a Nurse Practitioner and/or physician and minor tests.
-Some services such as immunizations, allergy injections, and some physicals are available for a nominal fee.
-The Health Center also offers reduced rates for laboratory services.
+Services performed at no cost include comprehensive, culturally competent, quality primary health care.
+Some services such as immunizations, allergy injections, and minor procedures are available for a nominal fee.
+The Health Center provides lab services at a reduced rate.
+Also, some prescriptions are available on site.
 Illnesses or accidents that require more extensive treatment or services are referred to specialty care in the community.
 Students or their parents are expected to pay for the costs of treatment not covered by the Student Medical Plan.

-The Health Center currently accepts cash, checks and Crusader Cash.
 There are only a limited number of services that have a fee.
 The following are examples of services that would incur a fee: sutures, lesion removals, injections, and some medications.
 Sick visits are always free.
+The Health Center accepts cash, checks and Crusader Cash.

 All full-time students at Valparaiso University will have a Basic Student Accident/Sickness policy paid for through the general fee.
-Because the basic plan is not designed to cover all medical costs, you may want to purchase further protection through the Optional Supplemental Medical Expense Plan (please refer to your Admission’s Packet for further information), if not covered currently under a family medical plan.
-If you have family medical coverage, it would be helpful to include a photocopy of your health insurance card (front & back) along with the Health Form.
+If you have family medical coverage, it is advised that the student carries a card on the policy.
 By doing this, we may be able to expedite a referral to a specialist, if needed.
 The policy and claim forms for the Basic Student Accident/Sickness policy can be located on the Health Center website.

-We REQUIRE every student to have a completed Student Health Form on file at the Health Center prior to beginning classes by July 1st for fall admission or December 1st for spring admission.
-If the Health Center does not receive a Student Health Form or the information is incomplete, a late fee may apply.
-In addition, a hold may be placed on the student’s account making him/her unable to obtain grades or register for classes for the following semester until requirements are met.
+Valparaiso University REQUIRES every student to have a completed Student Health Form.
+If the Health Center does not receive a Student Health Form or the information is incomplete, a late fee will apply.
+In addition, a hold will be placed on the student’s account making him/her unable to obtain grades or register for classes for the following semester until requirements are met.
 If you did not receive or misplaced your Student Health Form, one can be located on the Health Center website.